echoix/megalinter/README.md

 ### Automatically apply formatting and fixes

-MegaLinter can [**automatically apply fixes performed by linters**](#apply-fixes), and **push them to the same branch**, or **create a Pull Request** that you can validate
+MegaLinter can [**automatically apply fixes performed by linters**](#apply-fixes), and **push them to the same branch**, or **create a Pull Request** that you can validate.

-This is pretty handy, especially for linter errors related to formatting (in that case, you don't have any manual update to perform)
+This is pretty handy, especially for linter errors related to formatting (in that case, you don't have any manual update to perform).

 ### Run locally

-MegaLinter can be run locally thanks to [mega-linter-runner](https://megalinter.github.io/mega-linter-runner/)
+MegaLinter can be run locally thanks to [mega-linter-runner](https://megalinter.github.io/mega-linter-runner/).

 ### Reports